CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSystems.md

 ## Magic Vocation Governing Attributes

 Different Magic Vocations rely on different attributes.
 Most traditional fantasy Magic Vocations have RFX and INT as their Magic Governing Attributes, as most magic benefits for quicker casting times and more knowledge.
 However, Magic Vocations that narratively rely on a characters physical body, such as Dragon fire or genetic bloodline magic, might also include STR as on of its Magic Vocation Governing Attributes.

 ## Magic Resource Name

-Determining what fuel the use of Magic Skill that fall under a Magic Vocation is crucial.
-Is it the will of the caster, their connection with nature, their connection to a divine entity?
+Determining what fuel the Magic System is crucial.
+Is it the will of the caster, their connection with nature, or their connection to a divine entity?
+An example of a magic resource name is "mana".

 ## Magic Governing Core Skill